Jo Griffin, Professional Lead in Occupational Therapy, Mental Health and Learning Disabilities, Swansea Bay University Health Board.

-Alex is a Stroke Association Postgraduate Fellow based at the Division of Population Medicine, Cardiff University.
-He graduated as an Occupational Therapist from Cardiff University in 2011.
-Alex is a member of the steering group for the Royal College of Occupational Therapists & James Lind Alliance Research Priority Setting Partnership, and is passionate about the potential of occupational therapy research to provide the evidence to improve peoples’ lives.
+Alex is a Stroke Association Postgraduate Fellow based at the Division of Population Medicine, Cardiff University and Stroke Specialist Occupational Therapist, Wye Valley NHS Trust.
+Alex is the R&D lead for the Royal College of Occupational Therapists Specialist Section Neurological Practice, Stroke Clinical Forum and a member of the steering group for the Royal College of Occupational Therapists & James Lind Alliance Research Priority Setting Partnership.
+He is passionate about the potential of occupational therapy research to provide the evidence to improve peoples’ lives.

 His research ranges across many aspects of post-stroke care, treatment and rehabilitation and is focused on how to understand the outcomes of care or treatment from a service user’s perspective.
 Within his fellowship role, he is investigating standardised patient-reported outcome measures (PROMs) and is trialling a method of making PROMs easier to complete for stroke survivors.